 Does your dog lunge at other dogs, people, cars, squirrels, or other animals?
 If so, consider the Kurgo Journey Air Dog Harness.

 It is a vest-style no-pull harness that includes a sturdy front D-ring to help deter your canine from pulling and a back leash clip for outdoor activities, including walking, jogging, and hiking.
 Made of durable ripstop fabric and lightweight aluminum hardware to ensure it can stand up to your dog’s pulling force.
-Plus, its V-neck design and breathable mesh padding to reduce strain on the chest and neck when they suddenly lunge forward.
+Plus, its V-neck design and breathable mesh padding reduce strain on the chest and neck when they suddenly lunge forward.

-Additionally, it is equipped with easy on and off buckles and has a handle for added control.
+Additionally, it is equipped with easy on-and-off buckles and has a handle for added control.
 Not only that, but it is also adjustable and has reflective trims to keep your furkid safe at night.